alexbosworth/balanceofsatoshis/README.md

 # Balance of Satoshis

-Commands for working with Lightning balances.
+Commands for working with lnd balances.

 ## Install